At a Glance

 You should know who will be fixing this range (or any other range) before you buy.

-Overall, the Samsung Chef Collection Pro Range is a great first attempt in this category.
+Overall, the Samsung Chef Collection Pro Range is an interesting product to consider.
 It is good but not the best at every function.
 There are other products to consider especially in broiling and simmering.

 Download our Appliance Buying Guide with features, specs and inside buying tips to every major brand.
 Well over 330,000 people have read a Yale Guide.